Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 If you have an active, high-energy dog, and they are finished in 5-10 minutes, try widening your scatter radius.

-How often should we scatter feed?
+How often should we scatter feed our dog?

 Foraging is a natural behaviour for dogs so it’s not necessarily something they will get ‘bored’ of – my spaniel has a very happy tail when he’s scatter feeding.
 He loves it.
 Never has he turned his nose up!